Rhovian/metaplex-candy-faq/readme.md

 ### can you close the config account once the launch is over and redeem the leftover rent?
 No, you can only tweak the rent beforehand.

+### After uploading and running verify, I get this error: not all NFTs checked out. check out logs above for details; How do I fix this?
+First look in your cache for any ``"onChain:false"``occurrances.
+You should have some.
+If so, re run your upload command (for free).
+After this, you should have none set to ``false``.
+Then run verify again.